 Other Alternatives to Wire Transfers

-People often choose wire transfers because they are a safe way to move large amounts of money electronically.
+People often choose a bank wire transfer because it’s a safe way to move large amounts of money electronically.
 But if you’re conducting a smaller transaction, there are more affordable alternatives you can consider.

 For instance, your bank’s online bill pay is a great way to do a money transfer to another person safely.
 You can also use peer-to-peer payment options like Zelle or the Cash app.
 There are no fees to use the app, and the money is transferred instantly.